 2. Data and Methods

 All numerical simulations were performed with the Weather Research and Forecasting (WRF, Skamarock et al. 2008) model, version 3.4, and the Advanced Research WRF dynamical core (see LH15 for WRF configuration details).
 Each simulation used 12-, 4-, and 1.3-km nested domains, with feedback enabled between the nests (Fig. 2).
 For the ensemble forecasts in this study, initial and boundary conditions were provided every 6 h by the Global Ensemble Forecast System Reforecast (GEFS/R2) dataset (Hamill et al. 2013; Hamill and Kalidis 2014).
 The GEFS/R2 archive contains reforecasts (i.e., hindcasts initialized with reanalyses) initialized every day at 0000 UTC.
 Because the GEFS/R2 dataset has only one soil level, atmospheric data from the GEFS/R2 were merged with Global Forecast System soil analyses to initialize the WRF forecasts.
 No variations in model configuration or parameterizations were performed.
-As this case was dry, strongly forced by dynamical flow, and simulated at ~3–7-day lead times, it is likely that initial and boundary condition error dominates over model error (e.g., Stensrud et al, 2000).
+As this case was dry, strongly forced by dynamical flow, and simulated at ~3–7-day lead times, it is likely that initial and boundary condition error dominates over model error (e.g., Stensrud et al., 2000).

 Three GEFS/R2–WRF ensembles were created, starting at 0000 UTC on 25 November, 27 November, and 29 November, and each ending at 1800 UTC, 2 December 2011.
 This led to 156-h, 108-h, and 60-h forecasts, respectively, valid during the windstorm (~1200 UTC 1 December).
 These ensembles are named the 25Nov, 27Nov, and 29Nov runs, respectively.
 Each ensemble contains one control member (c00) and ten perturbation members (p01–p10).
 We contrasted WRF output on the synoptic scale to the ECMWF Reanalysis (ERA)-Interim dataset, downloaded at 1º-by-1º resolution.